Mitsubishi Won’t Start Due To Battery Problem

 - The car turns on but won’t start

-- START button lights up, but the car won’t start
+- The START button lights up, but the car won’t start

-- Lights turn on, but the car won’t start
+- The lights turn on, but the car won’t start

 - You can hear a click, click, click, but the engine won’t start